-Day 16: Explore the kingdom of Shangshung and walk up the Red Canyon.
+Day 17: Explore the kingdom of Shangshung and walk up the 'Red Canyon'.

-Until recent times, Kyhunglung was a completely restricted area.
+Until recent times, Khunglung was a completely restricted ar ea.
 It is not far from the hot springs of Tirthapuri and was the capital of the former ancient kingdom of Shanghung.
 In its day Shangshung would have been a very powerful and large kingdom with a vast array of fortresses controlling the trade routes to India, Kashmir, Gandhara and the Tarim Basin and beyond.
 Again there are a great many caves and a castle dating back at least from the 11th Century, although probably long before that as well.

-From camp it's about half an hour to a bridge.
-In 2019 there were 3 dead yaks hanging from this bridge, head down.
-This is an ancient traditional practice done when a yak has died accidentally.
-There are in fact two bridges, a very ancient bridge and a newer version next to it.
+There are in fact two bridges here, a very ancient bridge and a newer version next to it.
 Ahead of you now is a cliff of layered colours and furrowed erosion channels.
 Caves, old buildings and forts pepper the landscape.
-You can climb up and look at many of these caves.
-Some with piles of old bones as well as scraps from old prayer books.
-Some are totally blackened and tarred inside with rudimentary hearths.
-In 2019 the group found a small chapel cave with ancient paintings of Buddhas and later they found a hermit's cave which had extremely fine paintings.
-Really the essence of mysticism.
-Having explored to your heart's content you come back down towards the Sutlej River below, and it is worth exploring a side valley which the 2019 group called 'The Red Canyon'.
+You can climb up to look at many of these caves, some with piles of old bones as well as scraps from old prayer books.
+Others are totally blackened and tarred inside with rudimentary hearths.
+A previous Mountain Kingdoms group found a small chapel cave with ancient paintings of Buddhas and later they found a hermit's cave which had extremely fine paintings.
+Having explored to your heart's content you come back down towards the Sutlej River below and it is worth exploring a side valley which the previous group called 'the Red Canyon'.
 Go up as far as you dare and have a picnic.
-You may possibly see wild geese here honking loudly, possibly jack rabbits and herds of yaks.
+You may see wild geese here honking loudly, possibly jack rabbits as well as herds of yaks.
 You can spend hours exploring this fascinating area.
+Return to Menshi in 30 minutes.